CELL-DGIST/HDZoo-official/README.md

 ```

 ## Dataset
-The datasets provided in the HD Zoo include most benchmarks used by my group and colleagues at institutions like UCSD, UCI, and UL Lafayette for HDC evaluation
+The datasets provided in the HD Zoo include most benchmarks used by my group and colleagues from institutions like UCSD, UCI, and UL Lafayette for HDC evaluation
 You can find detailed information about these datasets in the [dataset](dataset) directory.
 However, due to the large size of these files, they are not included directly in the repository.
 Instead, you can download them from the following Google Drive link:
 - [HD Zoo Datasets](https://drive.google.com/file/d/1cMtHl5S1TGt21W_IJCWaxJO8ngIHbXt2/view?usp=sharing)